novyrix/kidpalace/IMPLEMENTATION_PLAN.md

-# Kid Palace Schools Website - Comprehensive Redesign Implementation Plan
+# Kidpalace Schools Website - Comprehensive Redesign Implementation Plan

 ## Document Purpose
-This document serves as the master plan for redesigning and fixing the Kid Palace Schools website.
+This document serves as the master plan for redesigning and fixing the Kidpalace Schools website.
 It contains a detailed analysis of current issues, lessons learned, and a phased implementation approach.

 ---